 Getting to know you: “On our website, we have an application for prospective puppy buyers that includes questions about their daily schedule, family, other pets, etc. Then we typically exchange several emails, speak on the phone, and sometimes meet in person.
 Sometimes puppy buyers wait for months or years, as we like to match each puppy with its new home as an individual.
 And regardless of whether or not they are approved, we send applicants an email that contains educational information about Golden Retrievers and resources for finding an ethical breeder.”

-No puppy left behind: “We microchip all our puppies before they go home and require the new owners to register with AKC Reunite.
+No puppy left behind: “We microchip all our puppies before they go home and require the new owners to enroll with AKC Reunite.
 We also register all of the puppies for our buyers, because a lot of the time puppy people lose the papers.
 And that way they also have help filling out the form, which can be kind of confusing unless you’ve done it a thousand times.
 Plus, I think having a paper trail is a useful thing for the breed’s history.
 You can go back and say, this is how many Goldens were born in 2017.
 I love all my dogs, registered or not, but for some people, having papers really does make them value their pet more.”

 Putting the “fun” in “refund”: “We require new puppy owners to take an intro-level puppy kindergarten class with their new puppy, and we provide monetary rebates for each title earned.
 Basically, it’s half the money spent toward entry fees for the title or conformation majors.
 Especially for an owner-handler, if they’re spending so much money doing this themselves, you want them to have a good experience –- to get hooked and keep doing it.
 I think a rebate does help at least offset a bit of what they’re spending.”